oliviamoxley03-art/P1/docs/procedure.md

 | --- | --- | --- |

-Students do not need to know the parts of a letter, formal vocabulary, or U.S. date and address conventions.
+Students do not need to know the parts of a letter, formal vocabulary, or specific U.S. date and address conventions before starting this unit.

 ### **What You Need:**
 - Five highlighter colors per student pair: yellow, green, blue, pink, and purple